Middle School Classes

 The foundation for our middle school is Curtis Baptist School’s mission and philosophy.
 Our chief aim is to instill in our students the never-changing principles that Jesus is Lord—over their lives, over history, and over the world.
 At the same time, we expect students to develop their academic skills to the highest possible level so that they can take their places in an ever-changing world.

 Common planning for teacher teams enables our staff to regularly assess student academic progress and behavior, meet with parents in a convenient setting, develop long and short-range projects, plan school trips, activities, and events, expand Christian-based curriculum using interdisciplinary techniques, address new instructional strategies, and encourage teacher collaboration toward meeting your child’s needs.

 Curtis Baptist Middle School is well known throughout the CSRA for our…

-- ACSI Math Olympics (consistently place in top three)
+ACSI Math Olympics (consistently place in the top three)

 Community Outreach Involvement – Project Linus, Ronald McDonald House, Garden City

 A prime consideration of the middle school faculty is the role of youth in their peer groups.
 While we are chiefly a school, not a youth ministry, we seek to make education relevant to the needs and interests of the students and to provide opportunities for students to realize their places in the body of Christ.
 Opportunities for leadership, service, exploration, and worship are given weekly through service clubs, sports, chapel teams, elective classes, and mission projects.